fossxo/fossxo-gdd/source/technical-design/systems.rst

 functionality.
 This includes getting player input and managing AI opponents.
 Additional systems for environment specific features are added as needed.

+.. index:: player system, keyboard, mouse

 -------------
 Player System
 -------------
-The player system is responsible for translating mouse clicks and button presses into player events that indicate where the player would like to move.
+The player system is responsible for translating mouse clicks and keyboard button presses into player events that indicate where the player would like to move.

 The pseudocode in :numref:`code-player-system-pseudocode` describes the player system logic.